s2ward/tibia/README.md

 ```

 And raise a pull-request on main branch.
+You are now done.

 On pull-request, an [automatic job](https://github.com/s2ward/tibia/tree/main/.github/workflows/publish-conversations.yml) will make sure that the format is correct by running src/validate.py.
+If validation succeeds, api/file-mappings.json will update based on what changes have been done.
+Tree views doc/*_transcripts.md will be generated and updated using api/file-mappings.json.
-If validation succeeds, another job will run which will convert all transcripts including your new contribution into api/conversations.json.
+Another job will run which will convert all transcripts including your new contribution into api/conversations.json.
 Upon merge by a repository maintainer, the transcript will deploy to GitHub pages where [NPSearch](https://talesoftibia.com/pages/tools.html) fetches the .json and uses it for search using src/search.js

 If you want to contribute but have no idea how, you may also send the transcripts through: